spicy-memes17/enterprise-memes/README.md

 A professional enterprise meme portal

 ## Getting started
-Everything you need or should do, in order to work on the project.
+Everything you need to do to work on the project.

 ### Prerequisites
 In order to run this project, you need